danielmarschall/cmdb2/README.md

 - `cmdb2_backup_*.bak` which is the actual file that can be restored
 - `cmdb2_backup_*.csv` which is a protocol in text form that can be compared with diff-tools.

-Backup files can be regularly purged by simply deleting the files.

-Please create backups regularly by clicking "File" and then "Backup and Exit".
+Everytime you exit CMDB2, the program will check if you have made changes somewhere in the database, and if you did so, it creates a backup of the database and giving it a sequential number.

 Restore a backup using the restore command in the main menu.
 Alternatively, experts can restore a backup using Microsoft SQL Server Management Studio (connect to `(localdb)\MSSQLLocalDB` and restore the BAK file as database `cmdb2`.)

+Backup files can be regularly purged by simply deleting the files.

 ### How payment work